• Contact Us

 What Can You Bring to the LSAT?

-LSAC has very specific rules and regulations about what you can (and can’t) bring on LSAT Day.
+LSAC has very specific rules and regulations about what you can (and can’t) bring to in-person tests on LSAT Day.
 Read below to see what’s allowed and what’s not.
 The following lists what you must (and should, and can’t) bring to the testing center.

 What You Are Required to Bring to LSAT Day

-• LSAT Admission Ticket.
+• LSAT Eligibility Number and Prometric confirmation number.
+These are on your LSAT status page in your LSAC account.
 Print it the night before to make sure you have the most recent test center information on it.
 Sometimes testing centers change at the last minute!
 Make sure you have the most recent address so that you go to the right place on Test Day.
-Make sure the photo on your ticket meets their requirements!

 • The following IDs are NOT accepted by LSAC as valid forms of identification: Social Security Card, Social Insurance Card, birth certificate, credit card (including those with photo), ID expired more than 90 days prior to the test date, photocopied ID, employee ID (even for government employees), or student ID.
 Make sure you have the correct forms with you!
 If you do not have acceptable forms of ID when you check in, you cannot take the LSAT!